Large allocations of WNA resources are considered on a semi-annual basis. The next deadline for submissions is December 23, 2016.

-Note: Small allocations (those asking for 200,000 core-hours or less on Yellowstone) require only an abstract of the work to be conducted.
+Note: Small allocations (those asking for 200,000 core-hours or less on Cheyenne) require only an abstract of the work to be conducted.

 Requesters must use the online Large Allocation Request Form available to submit their requests.
 In addition to answering the questions on the form, a Request Summary document (pdf format) must be attached at the end of the Large Allocation Request Form in the space provided.
 The rest of these instructions describe how to prepare the Request Summary document.
 Evaluation criteria can be found here.